MartaLopesGomes/OrtAn/README.md

 ### Database Format:

 The database should be organized in a folder where each fasta file contain a set of (amino acid) sequences annotated for the same function.
-You can create a database with this format using the [KEGGScraper](https://github.com/MartaLopesGomes/KEGGScraper) tool (Collect information from a given pathway or set of IDs from the KEGG database).
+You can create a database with this format using the [OrtScraper](https://github.com/MartaLopesGomes/OrtScraper) tool (Collect information from a given pathway or set of IDs from the KEGG database).

 ## Create Project

-In this step, OrthoAnnotator receives the information of the input database and creates the working directory structure necessary for the following steps.
+In this step, OrtAn receives the information of the input database and creates the working directory structure necessary for the following steps.

 **Note:** you should indicate always the same output/working directory in all the steps.